tomasfarias/airflow-dbt-python/docs/how_does_it_work.rst

 *dbt* as a library
 ------------------

 A lot of the code in *airflow-dbt-python* is required to provide a `wrapper <https://en.wikipedia.org/wiki/Adapter_pattern>`_ for *dbt*, as *dbt* only provides a CLI interface.
 There are `ongoing efforts <https://github.com/dbt-labs/dbt-core/issues/6356>`_ to provide a dbt library, which would significantly simplify our codebase.
+As of the time of development, these efforts are not in a state where they can be used by us, but we can keep an eye out for the future.

+Most of the code used to adapting *dbt* can be found in the utilities module, as some of our features require that we break some assumptions *dbt* makes when initializing.
+For example, we need setup *dbt* to access project files stored remotely, or intiailize all profile settings from an Airflow Connection.

 .. _dbt_operators: